Drachenbauer/yoyleCityWords-master/README.md

 # yoyleCity_reworked
-I try to get it to work in recent processong 4 and build a kite-city original creator: carykh
+I got it to work in recent processong 4 to build a kite-city But there ara still some minor bugs to fix. original creator: carykh

 # from creator carykh: